011ivand3r/tTales/content/page/now.md

 Staying home and avoiding Covid-19.

 And trying to stay away from negative news channels, as much as possible.
-Everyone has some agenda.
-Which is just sickening!
+Everyone has some agenda of their own.
+Everyone wants to prove that their handling of the pandemic is somehow better than all others.
+It's just sickening!

 ## Hauptfokus

 I am working on a piece of software that will be able to make videos by itself (only a specific type of video).
 I'm also taking an online course by Jeremy Howard, [Introduction to Machine Learning for Coders](http://course18.fast.ai/ml).

 Apart from all that, just trying to keep up with the quizzes and assignments.
-Which is painstakingly hard in this lockdown!

 ## Tranieren